dfinity/motoko/design/scoped-await.md

 ```
 An `async` expression at index `X` provides the scoped ability to await asyncs with index `X`.

-The body 'e' of an async must be parametric in the index but the index parameteris immediately eliminated at any index `U` (not mentioning `X`).
+The body `e` of an async must be parametric in the index but the index
+parameter is immediately eliminated at some index `U` (not mentioning `X`).

 ### (restricted) await expressions